-A week-long series of in-depth conversations with prominent authors, journalists, political observers, social critics, former public officials, and thought leaders examining the toxic divisions of America’s political landscape.
+A series of in-depth conversations with prominent authors, journalists, political observers, social critics, former public officials, and thought leaders examining the toxic divisions of America’s political landscape.

 Visit our YouTube channel to watch featured events.

 Video events premiere at 11 a.m. each day and are available for viewing at your convenience thereafter.

 At the NYS Writers Institute, we believe that it is critical to engage in conversation with people representing the wide spectrum of political points of view we see in our nation.
 A discussion does not mean an endorsement.

 Telling the Truth 2020 addresses the dangers of tribalism and polarization.
 All the speakers selected for this series—Left, Right and Center— affirm the need to promote dialogue and listen to diverse perspectives.